 The Group and the Company are exposed to financial risks arising from its operations and the use of financial instruments.
-The key financial risks include credit risk, foreign currency risk, interest rate risk, market price risk and liquidity risk.
+The key financial risks include credit risk, foreign currency risk, interest rate risk, liquidity risk and market price risk.

-The Group's and the Company's financial risk management policy seeks to ensure that adequate financial resources are available for the development of the Group's and of the Company's businesses whilst managing its credit risk, foreign currency risk, interest rate risk, market price risk and liquidity risk.
+The Group's and the Company's financial risk management policy seeks to ensure that adequate financial resources are available for the development of the Group's and of the Company's businesses whilst managing its credit risk, foreign currency risk, interest rate risk, liquidity risk and market price risk.